 Night temperatures colder than 55°F or day temperatures above 95°F will keep flowers from setting fruit.

-Container growing.
+Container Growing Tomatoes.
 Small determinate varieties are easily grown in containers.
 Grow a single plant in a 12- to 24-inch-deep container depending on the size of the variety at maturity.
 Provide a stake, cage, or trellis for support at planting to avoid the risk of damaging the growing root later on.

 Pay close attention to soil moisture for tomatoes grown in containers.
 Keep the soil evenly moist.